Karstadt: Branches

-The closure of Karstadt’s branches in Dortmund (Kampstraße), Munich (am Dom) and in Hamburg’s Elbe Shopping Centre was announced on 10 November 2009.
+The closure of Karstadt's branches in Dortmund (Kampstraße), Munich (am Dom) and in Hamburg's Elbe Shopping Centre was announced on 10 November 2009.
 A Schaulandt store in Braunschweig, a branch of WOM in Stuttgart and the Karstadt multimedia store in Berlin-Biesdorf also closed.

 On 1 October 2011 KaDeWe Berlin, Alsterhaus Hamburg and Oberpollinger Munich and all branches of Karstadt Sports were absorbed into Karstadt Premium GmbH and Karstadt Sports GmbH respectively.
 This meant that the three premium stores and the sports shops were no longer part of Karstadt Warenhaus GmbH.

-As part of Karstadt Warenhaus GmbH’s "Karstadt 2015" restructuring programme it was decided to reorient the company's online sales approach.
+As part of Karstadt Warenhaus GmbH's "Karstadt 2015" restructuring programme it was decided to reorient the company's online sales approach.
 In November 2012 Karstadt announced the relaunch of its online stores in cooperation with Demandware and SinnerSchrader.

 The branch with the highest sales was the one located next to Munich main station which offered 300,000 products and covered 40,000 square metres.
+This branch closed 30 June 2023.

 As of 30 July 2016 the company had 114 stores in Germany.